KML: Using Machine Learning to Improve Storage Systems: 's Architecture

-\paragraph{Reducing memory overheads} There are three factors affecting \kml's memory consumption: \begin{inparaenum}[(1)] \item ML model-specific data (\eg metadata for model structure, weights and biases), \item \kml's internal memory allocations during training and inference, and \item data collection for both training and inference. \end{inparaenum} ML model-specific data and \kml's internal memory usage depend highly on the number of layers, layer sizes, and layer types in the ML model. \kml gathers input data in a lock-free circular buffer; then, an \emph{asynchronous training thread} trains on gathered data.
-When collecting data with a high sampling rate, the size of the lock-free circular buffer plays a significant role in the ML model's performance and accuracy.
-Users need to configure the size of the circular buffer in consideration of the data sampling rate such that the asynchronous training thread can catch up with processing.
+\paragraph{Reducing memory overheads} Three factors affect \kml's dynamic memory consumption: \begin{inparaenum}[(1)] \item ML model-specific data, \item \kml's internal memory allocations at training and inference, and \item data collection for both training and inference. \end{inparaenum} ML model-specific data and \kml's internal memory usage depend on the number of layers, layer sizes, and layer types. \kml uses dynamic memory allocation for all internal usage purposes (\eg layer gradients); this helps reduce interference and memory pressure. \kml gathers input data in a lock-free circular buffer; then, an \emph{asynchronous training thread} trains on gathered data.
+When collecting data with a high sampling rate, the size of the lock-free circular buffer is important to the ML model's performance and accuracy.
+Users need to configure the size of the circular buffer to account for the data sampling rate such that the asynchronous training thread can catch up with processing.
 If the size of the circular buffer is misconfigured, \kml may lose useful training data, which can reduce the resulting ML model's accuracy.

 \paragraph{Operating under resource-constrained conditions} \kml exposes a memory allocation and \emph{reservation} API for ML internals.
-The primary motivation behind \kml's memory reservation capabilities is to extract predictable performance and accuracy, even under memory pressure.
-This allows \kml to operate without fear of memory allocation lagging or failing, which would otherwise hurt performance and accuracy.
+The primary motivation behind \kml's memory reservation capabilities is to ensure predictable performance and accuracy, even under memory pressure.
+This allows \kml to operate without worry of memory allocation lagging or failing, which would hurt performance and accuracy.

-\paragraph{Data processing \& asynchronous training} To make ML solutions generalizable, Data normalization is often used as a powerful tool.
-To this end, \kml supports data normalization functionalities such as moving average, standard deviation, and Z-score calculation.
+\paragraph{Data processing \& asynchronous training} To make ML solutions generalizable, data normalization is often utilized. \kml supports data normalization functionalities such as moving average, standard deviation, and Z-score calculation.
 However, data normalization often requires heavy FP computation.
-One of our main principles while building ML solutions for storage systems is avoiding inline computation on I/O and data paths.
-Thus, \kml supports offloading training, inference, and data normalization to a separate \emph{asynchronous thread}.
-This thread communicates with other \kml components (\eg data collection) over a lock-free circular buffer. \kml also provides development APIs to make this communication seamless.
+Thus, \kml supports offloading training, inference, and data normalization to a separate \emph{asynchronous thread}---away from the data path itself.
+This thread communicates with other \kml components (\eg data collection) using a lock-free circular buffer.
+By default, we let Linux schedule this kthread as needed; \kml also supports pinning the kthread to a CPU core, to ensure it gets higher scheduling priority when high sampling rates are required.